ericjanto/notes-publisher/content/notes/iaml-lecture.md

     - Instead, we use a *loss function*
       - Also called *error* function
     - Loss function $O(\bf{w})$
-      - It minimise our loss w.r.t. $\bf{w}$
+      - It minimises our loss w.r.t. $\bf{w}$
       - At its minimum, $\hat{\bf{y}}$ looks like $\bf{y}$
         - That is, want our prediction $\hat{\bf{y}}$ to look like the training expected output
       - A common choice for the loss function is the *squared error*:

         ![TODO](../images/iaml-loss-function-squared-error.png)

-      - In the picture below, it's the jum of squared length of black sticks
+      - In the picture below, it's the sum of squared length of black sticks
         - Each black stick is called a *residual*
           - i.e. each $$y_i-\bf{w}^T\bf{x}_i$$